California rushes to contain oil spill as wildlife, beaches hit - RFI

 "We will be working to ensure that Amplify Energy Corporation does everything possible to rectify this environmental catastrophe," Huntington Beach said.

-Amplify Energy said in a statement Monday that "as a precautionary measure, all of the company's production and pipeline operations at the Beta Field have been shut down."
+Amplify Energy said Monday that "as a precautionary measure, all of the company's production and pipeline operations at the Beta Field have been shut down."

-The spill prompted US Senator Alex Padilla of California to renew his call for an end to offshore oil drilling.

-"We've seen time and time again how damaging offshore oil spills are to our coastal ecosystems as well as to our economy," he tweeted.
-"We have the power to prevent future spills."
+The company said it was sending a remotely operated vehicle to try to find the source of the leak.

-At a press conference Sunday afternoon, officials warned residents not to touch or try to save any wildlife themselves, but to instead call local authorities to alert them to animals affected by the oil.
+Officials have warned people not to touch or try to save any wildlife they find, but to instead call local authorities to alert them to animals affected by the oil.

-"This is just devastating for our marine life, our habitat, our economics, our entire community," Orange County Supervisor Katrina Foley said Sunday on MSNBC.
+"This is just devastating for our marine life, our habitat, our economics, our entire community," Orange County Supervisor Katrina Foley said Sunday.

 "Our natural habitat we've spent decades building up and creating is just damaged in a day."